testcontainers/testcontainers-java/docs/test_framework_integration/manual_lifecycle_control.md

 At the end of the test suite the [Ryuk container](https://github.com/testcontainers/moby-ryuk) that is started by Testcontainers core will take care of stopping the singleton container.

-Please keep in mind that putting the container in a static block will influence how to use certain features of the container.
+Please keep in mind that putting the container in a static block will influence the configuration of the container.
 You will not be able to use methods such as `forResponsePredicate` by just providing a Lambda expression, you will have to use anonymous classes, or alternatively provide them from non-abstract class.
-This is not due to the limitation of TestContainers, but because of how they work under the hood, namely that lambdas get compiled to static methods on a class level.
+This is not due to the limitation of `TestContainers`, but because of how they work under the hood, namely that lambdas get compiled to static methods on a class level.
 Since your container is in a static block, the container gets created before your parent and children classes get initialized and as such you cannot pass the reference to them.